pablodecm/phd_thesis/src/010_introduction.md

 main research goals in a series of applied problems, express them in a domain-generic way, and understand what is their role in view of the final aim.
-When possible, the presented concepts and methods will be illustrated with simple use cases which can be a great help to understand their working principles.
+When possible, the presented concepts and methods will be illustrated with simple use cases when these can help understanding their working principles.
 The mentioned perspective shift combined with the use of practical but minimal examples has been really useful to identify possible shortcomings on the way data analysis is carried out at the LHC, as well as to develop new techniques capable of addressing them.
-Nevertheless, I am of the opinion that the projects mentioned and presented here are nothing but the first step of what is possible; and the evolution of data analysis techniques and tools could be a promising route for the advancement of our understanding
+Nevertheless, we believe that the projects mentioned and presented here are nothing but the first step of what is possible; and the evolution of data analysis techniques and tools could be a promising route for the advancement of our understanding